rphln/Swordsong/mechanics.md

   - A character whose damage taken surpasses their armor will faint.

-  - Healing a character restores part of their lost armor and removes all negative effects.
+  - Healing a character restores part of their lost armor.

 ## Cards